fyrworx4/old-fyrworx4.github.io/about.md

 ---
-title: about me.
+title: about me
 permalink: /about/
 layout: page
 excerpt: Hello peeps, I'm an infosec student from Southern California.
 comments: false
 ---
-hi there.

-i'm taylor.
+hi there. i'm taylor. ✌✨

 currently attending Cal Poly Pomona and competing in numerous cyber competitions.